 Step 1.
 Disconnect any outside water source

-The first thing you’re going to want to do is to disconnect any outside water source.
+The first thing you’re going to want to do is to disconnect any outside water source that may be connected to your city water inlet.
 You will also want to disconnect any inline water filters or bypass them if they have a bypass.

-Draining your fresh water tank is a simple process and should take too long.
+Draining your freshwater tank is a simple process and shouldn’t take too long.
 There is usually a single hose coming out from the underbelly of the RV.
 There is a valve you turn to let the water out.
 That will easily and quickly drain your fresh water tank.

 Step 3.
 Drain and Flush Gray and Black Holding Tanks